cboiam/people/README.md

 $ dotnet run
 ```

+Access the Api documentation at https://localhost:5001/api/docs or the UI at https://localhost:5001.

 ## Running the tests

 Run command on the root folder or inside a test project folder: